 - One of my favourite reasons is this – another chance to live ‘hands-on’.
 I love practical things and the opportunity to get my hands dirty.
 To step away from the overly analytical and theoretical aspects of our existence and embrace instead the simple pleasures available every day.

-- Of course, cooking your own meals also means that you have control over the waste you produce.
-From packaging, to food miles, to food waste, it is your choice!
+- Of course, cooking your own meals with package-free shop ingredients also means that you have control over the waste you produce.
+From packaging to food miles, to food waste, it is your choice!